-‘War and Peace’ row: Bombay HC judge lashes out at media, says he did not refer to Tolstoy classic
+‘War and Peace’ row: Bombay HC judge criticises media, says he did not refer to Tolstoy classic

 The judge, who was criticised for allegedly asking a Bhima Koregaon case-accused why he possessed the book, had referred to a volume edited by a journalist.

-The Bombay High Court on Thursday lashed out at the media for reporting that it had asked Bhima Koregaon case-accused Vernon Gonsalves to explain why he possessed “objectionable material” such as 19th-century classic War and Peace by Leo Tolstoy, Bar and Bench reported.
+The Bombay High Court on Thursday criticised the media for reporting that it had asked Bhima Koregaon case-accused Vernon Gonsalves to explain why he possessed “objectionable material” such as 19th-century classic War and Peace by Leo Tolstoy, Bar and Bench reported.

 Justice Sarang Kotwal, who was said to have made the comment during proceedings on Wednesday, said he knew War and Peace was a classic and that his comment was not referring to Tolstoy’s book, PTI reported.